Purdue-ACM-SIGAPP/website/README.md

 It is available to view at [https://sigapp.club]().

+# Building
+To see the website, you must first build it.
+Run:

+    $ npm install
+    $ npm start

+This will run webpack and start the webpack dev server.
+The website is now viewable at `localhost:8080` and the static files are available in the folder `dist/`.

 # Updating the Schedule
 Each semester, an officer should create a file under the folder `year-info`.
 The file naming is currently [s|f][year].js, where s is spring, f is fall,